bpanny/bpanny.github.io/README.md

 ### Coursework

-You can see a portfolio of coursework I've completed in my Coursework Repository on Github
+You can see all my Master's in Biostatistics coursework in my [Coursework Repository](https://github.com/bpanny/Coursework)

 ### Network Modelling